-- δ^{15} N and δ^{13} C signatures varied across thornback ray eye lenses, suggesting shifts in spatial and trophic ecology across the lifetime of the sampled individuals.
-Isotopic niches were widest in the core of sampled lenses than the outer layers, suggesting these individuals or their mothers came from varied habitats.
+- δ15N and δ13C signatures varied across thornback ray eye lenses, suggesting shifts in spatial and trophic ecology across the lifetime of the sampled individuals.
+Isotopic niches were widest in the core of sampled lenses compared to the outer layers, suggesting these individuals or their mothers came from varied habitats.
 Like the bass, isotopes values differed among tissues (muscle and outer lens), suggesting that the different tissues represent different time scales.
-There were significant differences in carbon isotopes between sexes in the early development of these thornback rays, suggesting sexual segregation during this developmental period. - Portunid crab and crangonid shrimp were important diet items for both bass and thornback rays, with teleost fish (notably whiting) also important for bass.
+There were significant differences in carbon isotopes between sexes in the early development of these thornback rays, suggesting sexual segregation during this developmental period. - Crustaceans (especially crangonid (brown) shrimp and portunid crabs) were the most important diet items for both bass and thornback rays, with teleost fish (notably whiting) also important for bass.